Zodiac1978/mail-on-update-reloaded/readme.txt

 = 5.3.0 =
 * Added option to select multiple admin recipients
 * Remove Flattr button from backend and moved it to email footer
-* Fixed bug that reseted the settings when plugin was deactivated
+* Fixed bug that reset the settings when plugin was deactivated
 * Added nonce check to form
 * Removed unmanged translations
 * Updated translations